jasim/jsfoo-talk-learning-to-learn-reason/main.md

 and this is how it gets converted to code.
 This is the Codegen UI, and the rendering is all clean HTML and CSS.

-All this stuff: the Sketch plugin, the Adobe XD plugin, the converter, the web UI, and the code generator -- they're all written in Reason.
+All this stuff: the Sketch plugin, the Adobe XD plugin, the converter, the web UI, and the code generator -- everything, is written in Reason.

-But before that it was all written in plain Javascript.
+But that happened only about half-way through the product.
+Before that it was all Javascript.

-We didn't know Reason or Typed FP when we first started working on this product over two years ago.
-We were forced to learn it.
-Let me tell you why.
+We didn't know Reason or Typed FP when began working on this product over two years ago.
+We were rather forced to learn it.

 :::